dedupeio/dedupe/docs/Field-definition.rst

 Missing Data
 ~~~~~~~~~~~~
-If one or both fields are missing a field comparator should return
+If one or both fields are missing, the field comparator should return
 ``numpy.nan.`` By default, dedupe will replace these values with zeros.

 If you want to model this missing data for a field, you can set ``'Has